esallychang/modified_DGE_workshop/lessons/03_DGE_QC_analysis.md

 >
 > Curious about all of the available [color palettes offered by the RColorBrewer package](http://www.r-graph-gallery.com/38-rcolorbrewers-palettes/)?
 Try typing in your console `display.brewer.all()` and see what happens!

+**Exercise:**

+-   Modify three aspects of your heatmap and share with the class!

 ------------------------------------------------------------------------

 [Next Lesson](04a_design_formulas.md)